scottrlarson/profession/content/services/data/recovery.md

 {{% service-custom label="Data Recovery Analysis" item="$67.00" %}}

-<div class="alert-container">The initial analysis includes a damage report and a quote to recovery the data.
+{{< srl-alert >}}The initial analysis includes a damage report and a quote to recovery the data.
 Turn-around time from analysis to recovery can rage between 1-3 days, or 1 to 3 weeks depending on the extent of the damage.
 In rare cases, due to the nature of the systemic damage, certain recovery cases may take 1-3 months for research, testing and full recovery.
-If I cannot recover the data you need, you only pay the analysis fee.</div>
+If I cannot recover the data you need, you only pay the analysis fee.{{< /srl-alert >}}

 {{% service-range item-min="$300" item-max="$600" %}}
 Data recovery rates for a functioning device (device powers on, and is accessible via the hardware interface.)